Erin B. Bodendorfer

 Ms. Erin Bodendorfer represents clients in litigation and resolution of complex matrimonial and family-related matters.
-She handles all aspects of family law representation, including dissolution, parentage, pre- and post-nuptial agreements, child custody, visitation, support, property division, post-dissolution concerns, and appeals.
+She handles all aspects of family law representation, including dissolution, parentage, pre- and post-nuptial agreements, allocation of parental responsibilities (child custody), parenting time, support, property division, post-dissolution concerns, and appeals.

 Every year since 2015, Ms. Erin Bodendorfer has been recognized by her peers and named a “Rising Star” attorney by Illinois Super Lawyers magazine, a designation limited to less than 2.5% of lawyers fewer than 40 years of age in the State of Illinois.
-In 2017 and 2018, Ms. Erin Bodendorfer was named an Emerging Lawyer in Family Law by Leading Lawyers.
+Each year since 2017, Ms. Erin Bodendorfer was named an Emerging Lawyer in Family Law by Leading Lawyers.
 Ms. Erin Bodendorfer is a member of the American Bar Association, the Illinois State Bar Association, the Chicago Bar Association and the Women’s Bar Association of Illinois.
 She is also a member of the Chicago Public Library Foundation’s Associate Board, which provides fundraising for the Chicago Public Library, and she previously served as the Board’s communications chairperson.
 Ms. Erin Bodendorfer is also on the Planning Committee for the Women Everywhere Project, which coordinates and hosts service days at various non-profit organizations and educational days for local high school students in several Cook County Courthouses annually.